- Installation

 Customer Registered Event

-system event when a customer registers.
+An automation event class used to capture the igniter.user.register system event when a customer registers.
 The event class is also used to prepare the customer parameters for automation rules.
 The following parameters are available:

 -

-model instance. -
+customer: The customerIgniter\User\Models\Customermodel instance. -

-: The customer registration form data as an array.
+data: The customer registration form data as an array.

 Automation Conditions